 Also, like the Asus AC3100, this wireless networking card sports an aluminum heatsink.
 While you might not notice it easily because of the dark paint that blends it in, it is still just as effective when it comes to dissipating heat from your components.
 This makes this networking card an ideal choice for UHD streams, online gaming, 4k content, and so forth.

 And as mentioned earlier, by keeping the components of the card cool, you get to enjoy enhanced stability and also extend its lifespan.
-The AC1900 is compatible with Windows 8.1,8,7, and XP and for either operating system can support both the 64-bit and 34-bit versions.
+In addition, the AC1900 is compatible with Windows 8.1,8,7, and XP and either operating system can support both the 64-bit and 34-bit versions.

 5. TP-Link AC1300 (Archer T6E)

 Thinking of upgrading your system’s wireless speed for a buttery-smooth online gaming experience?
 The Archer T6E is the answer.